twohiga3/DCU-3rd-Year-Project/functional_spec/FunctionalSpec.md

 6. User presses create button.
 7. User is informed if group is successfully created.

-### **2.4**
+### 2.4

 The webapp will run into multiple constraints throughout the development process.
-Below, these constraints are listed:
+These constrains are listed below:

 _Time Constraints_
 The development team will encounter issues arising from trying to have the project completed and operational in the six weeks they have to complete it.